GlitchImmunity/GlitchImmunity/README.md

 ### About me (Last Updated: 9/22/23)

 I am an electrical engineer with a focus on machine learning and computer vision.
-I will be starting my MSEE at UCLA in the Fall 2023 quarter.
-I have my BSEE from UCLA (2020-2023).
+I have graduated UCLA with my Master of Science in Electrical & Computer Engineering in 2024, and I recieved my Bachelor of Science in Electrical Engineering from UCLA in 2023.